George Ballis: Career

 One of his first jobs was at U.S. Rubber, where a manager told him that he "had to have a U.S. Rubber attitude... ready to go anywhere at anytime" but found that he "didn't have the U.S. Rubber attitude."
 After his car broke down while he was on vacation in San Francisco, Ballis decided to live there and took a job writing headlines for article in The Wall Street Journal, where he was called in by his boss about his use of creative phrasing.

 Moving to Fresno in 1953, Ballis became editor of the Valley Labor Citizen, a labor newspaper, a position he held until 1966.
 During this time Ballis took a photography course taught by Dorothea Lange, a photographer and photojournalist who had documented the Great Depression in her photos.
 He started taking pictures on his own, photographing migrant workers and showing the substandard housing and working conditions that they endured, saying "I wanted my photographs to reflect to them the power and dignity they had".
 Ballis made an effort to familiarize himself with his subjects before taking their pictures, a process by which he was able to take pictures having gained the respect of this he was photographing.
 Thousands of Ballis's photos captured the efforts of Cesar Chavez to organize Latino workers, leading to the formation of the United Farm Workers.
 Works by Ballis depicting protests and marches appeared in such publications as Life, Newsweek, Time, The New York Times and The Washington Post.
 Labor historian Richard Steven Street called Ballis's work "activist photography with a point of view" and credited him as being one of a small number of freelance photographers who brought Chávez the public attention he needed to succeed in his efforts.

-Ballis co-founded the National Land for People (NLP) in 1964, though it was not incorporated as a non-profit until 1974.
-The purpose of NLP was to empower small farmers and farm workers to own land, inspired by the Reclamation Act of 1902 and the slogan La Tierra Pertenece al que la Trabaja ("Land Belongs to Those Who Work It").
-NLP focused on enforcing the Act’s 160-acre limitation to prevent large-scale irrigation projects from consolidating land ownership.
-Through litigation, public education, and organizing tours of California’s Central Valley, the group raised awareness about land and water rights.